 - Interview with Program Director

 - The State of Indiana requires teacher candidates to demonstrate proficiency in the basic skills areas of reading, writing, and math.
-Proficiency can be demonstrated using a variety of assessments, including the ACT, SAT, GRE, and Praxis Core Academic Skills for Educators tests, as well as holding an advanced degree.
+Proficiency can be demonstrated using a variety of assessments, including the CLT, ACT, SAT, GRE, and Praxis Core Academic Skills for Educators tests, as well as holding an advanced degree.
 More information on how to meet this requirement, including a list of approved assessments and minimum score requirements, can be found here: TTT Basic Skills Requirements.

 - For a step-by-step tutorial on how to purchase and schedule appointments for the Praxis Core Academic Skills for Educator tests, please view this document: Praxis Core Registration Information.